Spaghetti-Dojo/kensaku/docs/api.md

 The possible query arguments are specified by the `EntitiesSearch.QueryArguments` type, an interface you can expand to add more arguments.

-This function is not directly consumed by the components and it is not intended to be used internally.
+This function is not directly consumed by the components, and it is not intended to be used internally.
 The idea is to follow the Tell don't Ask principle and let the consumer specify how to search the Entities.

-Below a possible example of it's usage related to a component:
+Below a possible example of its usage related to a component:

 ```tsx
 // my-component.tsx